Rural health: Telemedicine and rural health

 For residents of rural areas, the lengthy travel time and distance to larger, more developed urban and metropolitan health centers present significant restrictions on access to essential healthcare services.
-Telemedicine has been suggested as a way of overcoming transportation barriers for patients and health care providers in rural and geographically isolated areas.
+Telemedicine has been proposed as a way to overcome transportation barriers for patients and health care providers in rural and geographically isolated areas.
 Telemedicine uses electronic information and telecommunication technologies such as video calls to support long-distance healthcare and clinical relationships.
 Telemedicine provides clinical, educational, and administrative benefits for rural areas that have access to these technological outlets.

 Telemedicine eases the burden of clinical services by the utilization of electronic technology in the direct interaction between health care providers, such as primary and specialist health providers, nurses, and technologists, and patients in the diagnosis, treatment, and management of diseases and illnesses.
 For example, if a rural hospital does not have a physician on duty, they may be able to use telemedicine systems to get help from a physician in another location during a medical emergency.

-The advantage of telemedicine on educational services includes the delivery of healthcare related lectures and workshops through video and teleconferencing, practical simulations, and webcasting.
+The advantage of Telemedicine for educational services includes the delivery of healthcare-related lectures and workshops via video and teleconferencing, practical simulations, and webcasting.
 In rural communities, medical professionals may utilize pre-recorded lectures for medical or healthcare students at remote sites.
 Also, healthcare practitioners in urban and metropolitan areas may utilize teleconferences and diagnostic simulations to assist understaffed healthcare centers in rural communities in diagnosing and treating patients from a distance.
 In a study of rural Queensland health systems, more developed urban health centers used video conferencing to educate rural physicians on treatment and diagnostic advancements for breast and prostate cancer, as well as various skin disorders, such as eczema and chronic irritations.

 Telemedicine may offer administrative benefits to rural areas.
-Not only does telemedicine aid in the collaboration among health providers with regard to the utilization of electronic medical records, but telemedicine may offer benefits for interviewing medical professionals in remote areas for position vacancies and the transmission of necessary operation-related information between rural health systems and larger, more developed healthcare systems.
+Not only does telemedicine aid in the collaboration among health providers concerning the utilization of electronic medical records, but Telemedicine may offer benefits for interviewing medical professionals in remote areas for position vacancies and the transmission of necessary operation-related information between rural health systems and larger, more developed healthcare systems.

-The Coronavirus
+While telehealth services have improved access to care, challenges remain in providing this care in rural areas.
+Many rural communities are not equipped with internet connection or technology necessary for a patient to access telehealth services within their home.
+A survey conducted in 2019 found that people living in rural areas are twice as likely not to have access to the internet connection than urban counterparts.
+Additionally, lack of internet access was more prevalent among the elderly population and within racial and ethnic minority communities, which could contribute to the existing disparities in accessing care.